LAION-AI/Open-Assistant/notebooks/README.md

 # Notebooks

-This is a folders with some useful notebooks, all the notebooks have a markdown file with the same name explaining what they do (or a README.md if its a single notebook folder).
+This is a folder with some useful notebooks, all the notebooks have a markdown file with the same name explaining what they do (or a README.md if its a single notebook folder).